dczia/Defcon28-Badge/README.md

 - Waveshare 1.44" Pi Zero LCD Screen
 - SD Card

-Optional nsupported but likely to work:
+Optional unsupported hardware, but likely to work:
 - Any Pi
 - Any screen supported by https://github.com/juj/fbcp-ili9341

-Cheap mode (aka i have a pi but dont want to buy a screen)
+Cheap mode (aka i already have a pi but dont want to buy a screen)
 - Any Pi
 - Plug HDMI from the Pi into your TV.
 Presto, giant DCZia badge / screensaver / whatever